Personal Injury Attorneys Representing Dog Bite Victims

 We are here to help you.
 We have years of experience in helping animal attack victims throughout the Southeast and in Georgia, including those in Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville and Loganville.

 For a free consultation, call us today or fill out our online form.
-We’ll work hard to get the legal relief you deserve.
+We’ll work hard to get the legal relief you deserve, and We Come to You.

 Our Attorneys Know Georgia’s “One-Bite Rule” Dog Bite Law

 The dog bite attorneys of Monge & Associates are well-versed in dog bite laws.
 We know what the law requires to recover compensation in a personal injury or wrongful death lawsuit that arises from a dog attack.
-And we know how to collect that evidence and present it in a way that will maximize your recovery in an out-of-court settlement or jury verdict.
+We know how to collect evidence and present it in a way that will maximize your recovery in an out-of-court settlement or jury verdict.

 For instance, under Georgia’s “Dangerous Dog Law,” you may be entitled to relief through what is sometimes called the “One-Bite Rule.”
 This requires showing: